UnitTestBot/UTBotJava/docs/InterProcessLogging.md

 ## Architecture

-The UnitTestBot Java logging system relies on `log4j2` utility.
+The UnitTestBot Java logging system relies on `log4j2` library.

 For UnitTestBot Java used as an IntelliJ IDEA plugin, the configuration file for logging is [`utbot-intellij/log4j2.xml`](../utbot-intellij/src/main/resources/log4j2.xml).

-When used as Contest estimator or the Gradle/Maven plugins, via CLI or for testing purposes, UnitTestBot Java engine searches classpath for the first `log4j2.xml` in the `resources` directory.
+When used as Contest estimator or the Gradle/Maven plugins, via CLI or during the CI test runs, UnitTestBot Java engine searches classpath for the first `log4j2.xml` in the `resources` directory.

 ### IDE process

-To store log data, the UnitTestBot Java plugin creates a directory:
-`org.utbot.intellij.plugin.process.EngineProcessKt.engineProcessLogDirectory`.
-The IDE process writes logging information to `idea.log` files and puts them into this directory.
+The IDE process writes logging information to standard `idea.log` files and puts them into the default log directory.

 To configure logs for the IDE process, use the log configuration file in a straightforward way.

 To change the log configuration for the prebuilt plugin, go to **Help** > **Diagnostic Tools** > **Debug Log Settings...** and configure `log4j2.xml`.

+To store log data for the Engine process started from the IDE process, the UnitTestBot Java plugin creates a directory:
+`org.utbot.intellij.plugin.process.EngineProcessKt.engineProcessLogDirectory`.

 ### Engine process